Sotera/GEQE/geqe-comm/README.md

 ## Geqe Web Communication Layer / Utility

-GeqeUtil is a a set of utilities used to connect the Geo Event Query By Example (GEQE) web application to a Spark machine learning backend.
+geqe-comm is a a set of utilities used to connect the Geo Event Query By Example (GEQE) web application to a Spark machine learning backend.

 ###Design: